edwardbturner/orthogonal-residual-stream-vectors/README.md

 ## Usage

-The project is organized into two main files:
+The project is organized into three main files:
 - `utils.py`: Contains utility functions for vector manipulation and model interaction
 - `main.py`: Contains the main execution flow and analysis code
+- `generate_vector.py`: Script for generating new steering vectors

+### Running Analysis
 To run the analysis:
 ```bash
 python main.py